Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Method

-where $g_1^{(m)}$ and $g_2^{(m)}$ are MLP layer and momentum MLP layer respectively. $r^{(m)}_{1}$ and $r^{(m)}_{2}$ are region feature maps of a fixed shape $(C, S, S)$.
-Then $r^{(m)}_{1,ij}$ and $r^{(m)}_{2,ij}$ is positive pair, where the subscript $(i,j)\in [0,S)\times[0,S)$ denotes the position in the region.
-Although our patch Re-ID pretext task is independent of loss function, we simply adopt the InfoNCE~\cite{CPC} loss and follow~\cite{Moco} to use a dynamic memory bank to store features from momentum updated encoder.
-We construct the patch contrastive loss for the $m$-th feature map as:
+where $g_1^{(m)}$ and $g_2^{(m)}$ are MLP layer and momentum MLP layer, respectively. $r^{(m)}_{1}$ and $r^{(m)}_{2}$ are region features of a fixed shape $(C, S \times S)$.
+Then $r^{(m)}_{1,p}$ and $r^{(m)}_{2,p}$ is a positive pair of normalized feature vectors, where the subscript $p\in [0,S\times S)$ denotes the position in the intersection area.
+Although our patch Re-ID pretext task is independent of loss functions, we simply adopt the InfoNCE~\cite{CPC} loss and follow MoCo v2~\cite{Mocov2} to use a dynamic memory bank to store features from momentum updated encoder.
+We construct the \textit{patch-level} contrastive loss for the $m$-th feature map as:

+where $\{r_t^{(m)}\}_{t=1,...K}$ are patch features of other images from memory bank. $m$ denotes the index of feature map.
+By minimizing the patch-level contrastive loss, our encoder can learn patch-wise matching of identity between two views.
+Such matching ability results in spatially sensitive feature maps, which facilitates object detection.
+Note that if there is no overlap between $R_1$ and $R_2$, we will ignore the \textit{patch-level} contrastive loss.
+The probability of such a case is very low (\eg, 51 out of 1472 positive pairs), so it has not much effect on the results.